-This matrix shows JDeveloper versions that are compatible with JHeadstart 10g, 11g R1 and 11g R2.
-For compatibility with Application Servers, please see the JDeveloper/ADF Support Matrix for 11g R1, the JDeveloper/ADF Support Matrix for 11g R2, and the Deployment category of the JHeadstart Blog.
+This matrix shows JDeveloper versions that are compatible with JHeadstart 10g, 11g R1, 11g R2 and 12c.
+For compatibility with Application Servers, please see the JDeveloper/ADF Support Matrix for 12c, JDeveloper/ADF Support Matrix for 11g R1, the JDeveloper/ADF Support Matrix for 11g R2, and the Deployment category of the JHeadstart Blog.

 To use this matrix: